Zeeeepa/xyops/docs/tickets.md

 - `assignees`: Array of usernames responsible for the ticket.
 Receive update emails and overdue notices.
 - `cc`: Array of usernames to also receive update emails (no overdue notices).
 - `notify`: Array of custom email addresses for updates (no overdue notices).
 Useful for team lists like `ops-team@company.com`.
 - `category`: Optional [Category.id](data.md#category-id).
-Auto‑set when tickets are created from jobs to match the job’s category.
+Auto‑set when tickets are created from jobs to match the job's category.
 - `tags`: Array of [Tag.id](data.md#tag-id)s.
-Auto‑set from the source job’s tags when auto‑created.
+Auto‑set from the source job's tags when auto‑created.
 - `server`: Optional [Server.id](data.md#server-id).
 Auto‑set when created from jobs/alerts that reference a server.
 - `due`: Optional due date (Unix seconds).
 After the date passes, daily overdue notices are emailed to assignees.
 - `files`: Array of uploaded files attached to the ticket.
-Files are listed on the ticket page and passed as inputs to jobs launched from the ticket’s events.
+Files are listed on the ticket page and passed as inputs to jobs launched from the ticket's events.
 - `events`: A list of event stubs that can run jobs from the ticket.
 Each event may override targets, selection algorithm, tags, and parameter defaults.
 - `changes`: The change and comment history.
-Includes structured “change” entries and “comment” entries.
+Includes structured "change" entries and "comment" entries.

 ## Creating Tickets